joselfonseca/lighthouse-graphql-passport-auth-docs/source/docs/customization.md

     */
     'migrations' => false,
 ````
-This way the migration won't be registered and it will not run
+This way the migration won't be registered, and it will not run

 > If you want to use Socialite you'll need this migration unless you write your own resolver to handle the social login and update the HasSocialLogin trait.